Our Ultimate Guide to Hotels in Hawaii Using Points

 Hilton

 Last but not least, we’re sharing our favorite Hilton hotels in Hawaii.
 Similar to Hyatt, Hilton won’t charge you resort fees when booking an award stay, which is a huge advantage in our book.
-Plus, those who book award stays get the 5th night free!
+Plus, those with Hilton status can book award stays where they’ll get the 5th consecutive night free.

 How to Earn Hilton Points